J-Hoskin/CJ4-Extended/README.md

 ## Setting up and Using Airport Charts
 ![image](https://user-images.githubusercontent.com/48885195/93568759-f7db9500-f9d3-11ea-8800-b051b0641765.png)
 This add-on adds the ability to load airport charts onto the MFD of the CJ4.
 This is a very simple experimental implementation which allows you to see airport details and get directions without leaving the cockpit, adding to the flight immersion.
+However, it requires manual setup.

 ### Sourcing Charts

-As the feature uses PNG images, you are free to source airport charts from any provider.
+As the feature uses PNG images for charts, you are free to source airport charts from any provider.

 **Free and no signup**